ajiggody/playbook-configurations/README.md

 - services.yml - starts and enables system services on target hosts.
 Ensures critical services are running and set to automatically start on boot.

+- host_info.yml - utilizes [Ansible facts] to extract host information (e.g., IP address, hostname, BIOS version) from each managed node and then redirecting it into a temporary file.

+- variables.yml - executes the variables values in my [vars] section of the playbook (e.g., f_name, l_name, age) to my localhost.

+- secret_user.yml - creates a user account named jdoe (representing Jane Doe) across all managed nodes, while securely pulling a password from an encrypted vault file.
+It then displays a secret message stored in that same vault file.

 ▶️ How to Run the Playbooks